kpunith8/Links-and-Tutorials/PluralSight-Java.md

 - Each is implicitly declared as a public, static final member of User.
 - These constants are self-typed.
 - Once you have defined an enumeration, you can create a variable of that type.
 -  Even though enumerations define a class type.
-Do not instantiate an enum using 'new''.
+Do not instantiate an enum using `new`.
 Instead, you declare and use an enumeration variable in much the same way as you do one of the primitive types.
 `eg:`
 ```java